aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/compact-pdf417-encoding/_index.md

 - **Data Structure:** Information is divided into codewords, then arranged into rows and columns.
 - **Error Correction:** PDF417 uses Reed‑Solomon error correction; you can choose the level that balances redundancy and size.
-- **Compact Mode:** Removes unnecessary padding, resulting in a smaller barcode without sacrificing readability.
+- **Compact Mode:** Removes unnecessary padding, resulting a smaller barcode without sacrificing readability.

 ### PDF417 Error Correction Options
 Aspose.BarCode lets you set the `Pdf417ErrorCorrectionLevel` property (0‑8).
 Higher levels increase redundancy, which is useful for harsh environments like industrial scanning.
 Choose a level based on your risk tolerance and space constraints.